koalaylj/svg2png/README.md

 	this will convert all svg files from `src` to `dest` folder that configed in config.json with png format.

 ### notice
-for now, it's only support convert to png format.
+for now, it's only support for converting svg to png format.